N E W M E X I C O M U S E U M S

 A spectacular Rio Grande Saltillo from the

-Mark Winter Collection on display at (currently closed) Northern Rio Grande National Heritage Center.
+Mark Winter Collection on display at Northern Rio Grande National Heritage Center.
 This c.1860 blanket is woven of "natural brown, white & indigo-dyed blue handspun wool along w/early red Saxony yarns."
 Look carefully & see that the red extends into just a few of the little mosaic designs right above & below the center diamond. |

 The Northern Rio Grande National Heritage Area